How to Export Squarespace to HTML — Beyond XML Export (2026) cover image

 Squarespace XML ExportNo (text only)FreeLow

-Exporting Squarespace to HTML with NoCodeExport gives you the best balance: full design preservation, zero cost, and minimal effort.
+Exporting Squarespace to HTML with a dedicated tool gives you the best balance: full design preservation, near-zero cost, and minimal effort.

 Where to Host Your Exported Squarespace Site

-After you export Squarespace to HTML, pick a hosting provider:
+After you export Squarespace to HTML, you'll need a place to host it.

 ProviderFree TierBest For

-All four providers support custom domains and HTTPS.
+All four providers support custom domains and HTTPS for free.
 For a detailed comparison, see our free hosting guide.

 Squarespace charges $16 to $49/month for hosting.
 Switching to free static hosting after export saves you $192 to $588 per year.